21 Best Hospital Bag Snacks for Labor | Snacks for Your Hospital Bag

 Can I bring snacks to hospital?

-What types of snacks are allowed?
+What types of snacks for your hospital bag are allowed?

 Bring whole fruits and veggies if possible.